famiu/feline.nvim/README.md

 Now you can customize each component to your liking.
 Most values that a component requires can also use a function without arguments, with the exception of the `provider` value, which can take one argument, more about that below.
 Feline will automatically evaluate the function if it is given a function.
 But in case a function is provided, the type of value the function returns must be the same as the type of value required by the component.
 For example, since `enabled` requires a boolean value, if you set it to a function, the function must also return a boolean value.
 Note that you can omit all of the component values except `provider`, in which case the defaults would be used instead.
 A component can have the following values:

-- `provider` (string): Text to show.
-If it's a function, it must evaluate to a string.
-The function can take either no arguments, or one argument which would contain the component itself
+- `provider` (string or function): If it's a string, it represents the text to show.
+If it's a function, it must return a string when called.
+As a function it may also optionally return an `icon` component alongside the string when called, which would represent the provider's icon, possibly along with the icon highlight group configuration.
+The function can take either no arguments, or one argument which would contain the component itself.

 ```lua
 -- Provider that shows current line in file